Rock Eagle: Archaeology

 Rock Eagle was once thought to be as much as 5,000 years old.
 While there is strong evidence that the area was occupied by Archaic Indians at that time, scholars no longer believe that they created the mound.
 Current archaeology suggests the mound was built between 1,000 and 3,000 years ago by Woodland Indians.
 These Native Americans may have been part of the Adena or Hopewell cultures.
 It is more likely that they represented a unique group.
 Rock Eagle is the next oldest Indian mound in Georgia after the Sapelo Shell Ring Complex.

 Early settlers of the region thought it might cover some fantastic buried treasure and dug into it from time to time, but 20th century archaeologists found only that the eagle was built atop a natural rock outcrop.
 Theories as to the reasons for its construction currently range from the need for some central burial place by the ancient inhabitants of the area to the possibility that the people of Rock Eagle were sending a message to the gods.

 The mound depicts a bird with a large beak and a fan tail.
 Archeologist Charles T. Hyatt produced the earliest measurements in 1877.
 It measures 120 feet from head to tail and 102 feet from wingtip to wingtip.
 The bird's head is often described as being turned to the east (see Marker) "to face the rising sun", perhaps to suggest a cosmological significance to its placement.
 However, the bird's head actually faces south by southeast, and its beak points almost due south.
 The rocks comprising the bird's chest are piled eight to ten feet high, while the wings, tail, and head rise lower.
 Archeologists found non-indigenous clay on the mound, suggesting that materials were brought to it from other areas during construction.

 Early archaeologists also found evidence of a human cremation on the mound, as well as a projectile point.
 Some scholars believe the mound resembles a buzzard or vulture more than an eagle.
 As the buzzard was a symbol of death among some of the indigenous peoples, it would have been a fitting image for a burial mound.
-Rock Eagle is known as a burial site.